 I recently had a conversation with someone on the street that got me thinking.
-The stranger was complaining about Christmas traffic and what not.
+The stranger was complaining about Christmas traffic and everything else that’s wrong with the world.
 At some point, the conversation shifted to the spirit of giving and instilling that in our children.
-The lady then says,
+The lady then said,

-“At least there’s one thing good thing that comes about from Christmas.”
+“At least there’s one thing good thing that comes from Christmas.”

 Honestly, I was a bit shocked because we LOVE Christmas in our house.
 We love all that it entails: family, faith, giving, serving, loving and receiving.
 Though I’m not ignorant and I know that not everyone holds to those values, traditions or beliefs, I was still flabbergasted by her comment.
 But it was a good reminder to me that not everyone cherishes this time of the year.

-1. May your focus be on His (Jesus) presence and not just presents.
+1. May your focus be on His presence and not just presents.
+Christmas reminds us that God is with us–Immanuel.

 2. Be thankful for all that you have–it will help you change your attitude when you don’t get everything you’ve asked for.